 The Holy Spirit

 The Holy Spirit is not included in the Wesleyan Quadrilateral, yet I believe that we cannot do good theology without the assistance of the Holy Spirit.
-In 1 Corinthians 2:10-16 Paul expresses that no one knows the thoughts of God except for the Spirit of God, the Holy Spirit.
-And God has given to us his Spirit to help us to know him.
+In 1 Corinthians 2:10-16, Paul expresses that no one knows the thoughts of God except for the Spirit of God, the Holy Spirit.
+And God has given us his Spirit to help us to know him.
 We will not be able to know God apart from his Spirit’s help.
 Just be sure that you do not confuse your own rational thought process with the leading of the Holy Spirit.
 The Spirit will work within our thoughts, but our thoughts may also operate without, or contrary to, the Spirit.